 - In Argentina was once usual the euphemism Me cache en dié for Me cago en Dios ("I shit on God").
 The euphemistic form even made it to a tango's lyrics.

-- In Mexico many people tendo to finish any phrase with Chihuahua, the name of a Mexican state, when not intending to use the real word: chingar, which is used as "fuck".
+- In Mexico many people tend to finish any phrase with Chihuahua, the name of a Mexican state, when not intending to use the real word: chingar, which is used as "fuck".
+Many Latin American dubs or subs used to replace every swear word with a fammily-friendly slur.
+This can range from saying "damn" to ludicrous painfully outdated words that sound weird even to 50-something adults.

 - Italian has "cavolo" ("cabbage") as a euphemistic form of "cazzo" ("cock"—no, not a rooster—but more like "fuck", as in "what the fuck" or as an interjection).